Sign Up For Emergency Notifications

-If you have signed up for notifications through VESTA Alert, you will need to sign up with Humboldt ALERT to continue your notifications.
-The old system will NOT transfer all your information over to the new system.
+If you signed up for notifications through VESTA Alert previously, you will need to sign up with Humboldt ALERT to continue your notifications.
+The former system will NOT transfer all your information over to the new system.

-This new system allows us to contact thousands of residents in seconds so you can find out about an emergency right away using methods that you choose such as email, phone, etc. It works with any type of phone line, text, or email.
-Sign up now!
+Humboldt ALERT allows the Office of Emergency Services to contact thousands of residents in minutes, so you can find out about an emergency right away using methods that you choose, such as email, phone, and text message.

 Sign Up for Notification Instructions

 Click on “Sign Up” button above to add your information to this notification system.

 You will be asked to create an account:

 - Usernames must be a minimum of 4 acceptable characters.
 Acceptable characters are: uppercase and lowercase letters, numbers, period, dash (-), underscore (_), and at symbol (@).
 No other characters or symbols are permitted at this time.

 - Password must be 8 to 64 characters long and contain at least one letter and one number.
 Special characters are permitted, but limited to !@#$%^&*().
 Select a security question and enter its answer

 - Enter a Registration Email Address.
 This address is used to send temporary passwords, if you forget your credentials.